How Much Does a Dog Teeth Cleaning Cost? Complete Guide

 When it comes to dental care for your furry friend, both general veterinarians and board-certified veterinary dentists can help.

-Veterinary dentists are specialists recognized by the American Veterinary Dental College (AVDC).
+Veterinary dentists are experts certified by the American Veterinary Dental College (AVDC).
 They undergo extensive residency programs that provide advanced training in areas such as dentistry, pain management, imaging (like X-rays and CT scans), and anesthesia.

 You might consider consulting a veterinary dentist if your dog: